-Team Leader or Supervisor

-This is suitable for persons wishing to gain the knowledge, skills and behaviours to be a in a first-line management role, with operational and project responsibility for managing a team.
+Team Leader or Supervisor Level 3 Length typically 12-18 months This is suitable for persons wishing to gain the knowledge, skills and behaviours to be a in a first-line management role, with operational and project responsibility for managing a team.
 Team Leaders provide direction, instructions and guidance to ensure the achievement of set goals.